 A historical note to set the scene: Proby was a rock ‘n’ roll rebel before the phrase became a meal ticket.
 His career began in 1963 and more or less ended a year later, when a series of on-stage trouser-splitting incidents saw his progress to becoming the new Elvis instantly halted.

-Relocated to Britain, Proby went through a series of sex and violence scandals, and eventually wound up playing the cabaret circuit, churning out bourbon choked renditions of his past glories to disinterested Northern clubbers before descending back into the bleak life of Bury bedsit emptiness.
+Relocated to Britain, Proby went through a series of sex and violence scandals that included teenage brides and guns, and eventually wound up playing the cabaret circuit, churning out bourbon choked renditions of his past glories to disinterested Northern clubbers before descending back into the bleak life of Bury bedsit emptiness.

 According to tradition, Proby should have died, alone and forgotten.
 But tradition didn’t reckon on Savoy.

 More historical notes: Savoy were/are a Manchester based publisher/bookshop who have delighted in outraging the entire nation for years.
-Savoy are merry pranksters, much in the tradition of Jeff Koons, Damien Hirst and the K Foundation.
-Except that with Savoy, no-one understands the joke yet… hence their string of obscenity prosecutions and weekly police raids.
+Savoy were merry pranksters, much in the tradition of Jeff Koons, Damien Hirst and the K Foundation.
+Except that with Savoy, hardly anyone seemed to understand the joke… hence their string of obscenity prosecutions and weekly police raids.

 And so we come back to Proby.
-Savoy found him, dragged him into the studio, and proceeded to produce a series of staggering, unique and almost unbearably brilliant singles which – in the great Savoy tradition – were banned from practically everywhere except their own shops.
-Stripped of their provocative packaging and gathered together on CD for the first time, these songs can finally be assessed for what they are.
+Savoy found him, dragged him into the studio with – if the stories are true – assorted members of Manchester’s finest bands including New Order, and proceeded to produce a series of staggering, unique and almost unbearably brilliant singles which – in the great Savoy tradition – were banned from practically everywhere except their own Manchester shops, where they joined Savoy publications like Lord Horror on James Anderton’s Most Wanted List.
+Time is a great healer, though Savoy’s work still pushes all sorts of buttons – arguably more now than back in the day.
+But if we strip away the sensationalism and the outrage, these songs can finally be assessed for what they are.
 Pure, unadulterated works of Genius.

 That word again.
 Nothing else will do.